Skip to Content

 Gay owned hotel in a small village in East Iceland

-Stay at the Hildibrand hotel
+Stay at the Hildibrand Hotel

 We love this gay owned gem!
 Their self-catering approach allows guests to take their trip into their own hands.
 Ideal for groups desperate for a longer vacation stay, rooms are spacious and fully equipped.
-Though if you don’t want to cook, their Kaupfélagsbarinn restaurant serves up a menu of yummy food.
+However, if you don’t want to cook, their Kaupfélagsbarinn restaurant serves up a menu of yummy food.

 Find out more

-10. Bathe in Iceland's only floating infinity pools at Vok baths (SE Iceland)
+10. Bathe in Iceland's only floating infinity pools at Vok Baths (SE Iceland)

 Stefan from Nomadic Boys enjoying the thermal pool at Vok Baths in Iceland